chaostheory/fakedatamaker/README.md

 * Random Dates
 * Email Address
 * Mailing Addresses
+* Username generation for major online providers
 * URLs and more!!!

 ## Mini-Roadmap

 ### Soonish

-* Username generation for major online providers
 * Company Names
-* Better URL generation
 * Documentation with Examples (there are some BDD tests though you can look at now)
-* US-centric random data generation

 ### A Little Later

 * Housecleaning (packaging and stuff)
 * Canadian-centric random data generation
-* UK-centric random data generation
+* British-centric random data generation
 * Australian-centric random data generation

 ### Someday / Maybe / Maybe Not